 Next, place the molds back on the baking tray and bake at for 10 minutes.
 Let cool and repeat the entire seasoning process one more time.

 How to avoid the 'Mushrooming' problem during baking?

-Here are a few precious tips.
-First, the temperature of the milk.
-When I worked at Baillardran patisserie in Bordeaux, the boss would add milk into the rest of the ingredients at 180/185ºF (80/85ºC).
+The temperature of the milk should be added to the rest of the ingredients at 180/185ºF (80/85ºC).
 This prevents eggs to coagulate which decrease the risk of 'Mushrooming'.

 How long should batter rest prior to baking?

-Canelé batter should be resting for 12 hours at least in the refrigerator.
+Canelé batter should be resting for 12 hours at least in the refrigerator or up to 5 days.
 Leave batter at room temp for at least 2 hours before baking.
 If batter is too cold, temperature of the oven will drop and canelé may end up underdone in the center.